grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 A few minutes later Cassandra and Percy's entrance to the sonar compartment was preceded by a string of oaths Percy was sending out ahead of her as she made her way through her boat.

 "Fuck me Hemi," Percy said, squinting her sleepy eyes against the bright white daytime lighting of the sonar compartment.
-"Is it really that same ugly fuckin' sub full of those ugly fuckers --- after us again?
+"Is it really that same ugly fuckin' sub full of those fuckers who apparently have no fuckin' purpose to their lives --- after us again?
 I just don't fucking believe it."

-"I can not quite tell if they are explicitly seeking us, but unquestionably they are back in our vicinity."
+"I can not quite tell if they are explicitly seeking us at the moment, but unquestionably they are back in our vicinity."
 Said Hemi, pointing to the steadily hovering signal strength indicator.
-"Also, from the last few minutes of listening, I would estimate that they are headed generally in our direction."
+"And, from the last few minutes of listening, I would estimate that they are generally making headway in our direction."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Fucking fuck!"
 Percy kicked the panel under the sonar unit.
 She climbed up to the control room.
 A second later the _Prospect_ listed slightly to starboard.
-"New course Hemi!"
+"New fuckin' course Hemi!"
 Percy yelled down to him.
 "I'm making it...
 27.5 degrees."

 In the sonar compartment, Hemi stood and moved to the navigation table without removing the sonar headset.
-He made some marks on the chart with the grease pencil to make sure he wouldn't lose track of their position.
+He made some marks on the chart with the grease pencil to make sure he would not lose track of their position.

 For the next hour Hemi and Cassandra sat at the sonar tracking the contact following them.
-Despite their course change, it steadily gained on them.
+Despite their course change, the contact steadily gained on them.
 Captain Percy spent most of the hour standing directly behind Hemi and Cassandra at the sonar station, dreading the updates coming from Hemi.
-By the end of the hour, Hemi reported to Percy that the contact was virtually on top of them in terms of open sea space: within half a nautical mile, still running on the surface, though the contact had slowed to match the _Prospect's_ 5 knot speed.
+By the end of the hour, Hemi reported to Percy that the contact was virtually on top of them in terms of open sea space: within half a nautical mile.
+The contact was still running on the surface, thought slower, matching the _Prospect's_ 5 knot speed.
 This last fact was the thing that finally made it absolutely clear to Hemi that the sub with the ram had found them again.

 "Fucking fuck Hemi!
 How could they have fucking found us again?
 That's beyond dumb fucking luck.
 That's just strategically fucking unfair is what that is."

 Hemi considered for a moment.
 "It does seem to defy probability."

-"If it is them --- and I believe you that it is --- then why aren't they fucking pinging us again?
+"If it is them --- and, honestly, who else could it even fucking be --- then why aren't they fucking pinging us again?
 Hell, why haven't they fucking shot us down?"
 Percy asked.

 "It is likely they are not pinging because they learned their lesson from the attention it brought them from the Stilt City Authorities last time they were actively pinging.
 As for shooting..."
 Hemi tapped his pencil against the rusting metal of the sonar console.
 "We know the contact we are listening to is the sub with the ram.
 But they might not know they have us.
 One can see through the water here clear to the bottom.
 An airplane flying over could easily have spotted our shadow at this depth, and there are a number of Authorities that might have air patrols through here.
-I suppose if the sub with the ram had received or intercepted a report from one of those aircraft, they would have a strong suspicion that it might be us."
+This is just a guess, but I suppose if the sub with the ram had received or intercepted a report from one of those aircraft, they would have a strong suspicion that it might be us."
 He paused, thinking some more.
 "Now they are close enough they might be tracking us visually just from their lookout on their sail --- but they might not have a way to know for sure what boat they are following.
 And if they sink a Stilt City boat, the Stilt City Authorities will come down on them with a vengeance."

 "Fuck me again!
 You think they can literally _see_ us?"
 Percy cursed and spat.
 "We have to get off the shelf and go deep."

 "The water is _exceptionally_ clear in this part of the ocean.
 It does seem like our only course is to get over the edge of the shelf."
 Said Hemi.
 "And let us hope they do not change their mind and choose to simply fire a torpedo at this range.
 They could not miss from where they are now.
-One of our defenses is that they are probably not sure which boat they are following."
+Our only defense may be that they are not sure which boat they are following."

 "Couldn't they just listen to the sonar and identify us by our sound, like you do when you listen to them Hemi?"
 Cassandra asked.

 "That ram they have makes the sound of their boat extremely unique.
 There are many submarines that are very similar to the _Prospect_, and they all more or less sound the same."

-"The blessing of being indistinguishably average."
+"The blessing of being indistinguishably fucking average."
 Said Percy.
-"Hemi, what if we try to outrun them?
+"What if we try to outrun them?
 The _Prospect_ is fast underwater, we might be able to get off the shelf in under an hour."

 Hemi stood up from the sonar station and stepped to the navigation table with Percy.
 He used the calipers to measure from their current position to the end of the continental shelf.
 "The batteries still are still mostly charged.
 If we run at full speed --- 17 knots in an hour --- we could clear the shelf in a matter of half an hour or so.
 We will have about a 1/3 charge left at that point.
-Not much reserve if we need to manuever for any length of time."
+Not much reserve if we need to maneuver for any length of time."

-"If we're deep enough that they can't fire a torpedo at us, I'll feel much the fuck safer though.
-I think it's worth the tradeoff."
+"If we're deep enough that they can't fire a torpedo at us, I'll feel much fuckin' safer though.
+I think it's worth the trade-off."
 Said Percy.

 "I would also remind you that running along the bottom at that speed is risky --- if we hit anything, it will undoubtedly cripple the _Prospect_ permanently."
 Hemi warned.

-"Oh I fucking know.
+"Oh, I fucking know.
 Get everyone up here, we're going to need to be fully staffed up for this."
 Percy said as she was climbing up the ladder to the control room.

 Hemi stepped over to the ship PA and called Owen up to the control room, since he was the only crew not already there.
 Then he turned to Cassandra, and she looked up at him from the sonar seat with her big eyes.
-"You're on sonar Cassandra.
+"You are on sonar Cassandra.
 It is up to you to tell us what they do."

 "Not a problem, Hemi."
 She said, almost smiling through the fear that was creeping over her face.